-Our Green Lake location is looking for Lead Preschool teachers ASAP and our West Seattle location is looking for Lead Preschool teachers by end of summer!
+Our Green Lake location is looking for Preschool teachers ASAP and our West Seattle location is looking for a Lead Preschool teacher by end of summer!
 These roles are able to be very part time and flexible.
 We love working with parents to help them balance work & parenting and that includes our staff!
 We are able to accommodate availability as little as 8 hours a week up to 25 hours per week.

 Please email resumes and cover letters to firstname.lastname@example.org

 Overview of The Inc.

 The Inc., Community Coworking + Playschool is a 501(c)3 nonprofit that aims to achieve gender equity in entrepreneurship, in the workplace and home through the creation of community-driven, neighborhood-centric workspaces for parents with onsite care for their young children.
 The Inc. is pioneering a unique solution to the high-demand of flexible, affordable childcare in Seattle and fostering a positive, child-friendly workplace culture that inspires connection, confidence and growth for parents at any stage of their career development or entrepreneurial journey.